tenzir/.github/coding-style.md

   no or only little understanding of VASTs system architecture for the reader to understand.

-- Messages sent at the trace level add the additional effect of writing a second message at the exit of the current scope.
+- Use the `VAST_TRACE_SCOPE` macro to elicit an additional message at the exit of the current scope.
 The trace level can be used to create a trace of the call stack with fine grained control over its depth.
-Omit trace messages from helper functions and generic / general purpose algorithm implementations.
+Since the size of trace messages can quickly go out of hand, omit trace messages from helper functions and generic algorithm implementations.

 ### Comments